spectrocloud/tutorials/README.md

 - [getting-started-deployment-tf](./terraform/getting-started-deployment-tf/README.md) - Learn how to deploy and update a cluster to AWS, Azure, GCP, and VMware vSphere with Palette.
 [Link](https://docs.spectrocloud.com/getting-started/terraform)

-- [cluster-profile-variables-tf](./terraform/cluster-profile-variables-tf/README.md) - Learn how to deploy and update a cluster profile using cluster profile variables to AWS, Azure, and GCP.
+- [cluster-profile-variables-tf](./terraform/cluster-profile-variables-tf/README.md) - Learn how to deploy a cluster using cluster profile variables to AWS, Azure, and GCP.
 [Link](https://docs.spectrocloud.com/getting-started/terraform)

 ## Docker